Abuse: Abuse of corpse

 Necrophilia involves possessing a physical attraction to dead bodies that may led to acting upon sexual urges.
 As corpses are dead and cannot give consent, any manipulation, removal of parts, mutilation, or sexual acts performed on a dead body is considered abuse.

 Abuse of discretion

 An abuse of discretion is a failure to take into proper consideration, the facts and laws relating to a particular matter; an arbitrary or unreasonable departure from precedent and settled judicial custom.

 Abuse of dominance

 Market dominance by companies is regulated by public and private enforcement of competition law, also known as antitrust or anti-monopoly law.
+These laws stop companies from doing things that hurt customers or block fair competition.
+For example, Article 102 of the Treaty on the Functioning of the European Union (TFEU) prohibits companies in a dominant market position from abusing their power, such as through unfair pricing, limiting production, or refusing to deal with others.

 Abuse of indulgences

 In the Catholic Church, an indulgence is a way to reduce punishment for sin, often by prayer, pilgrimage or good works.
 In the Middle Ages, some Church officials demanded money in exchange both for forgiveness of sins and for other rewards such as future salvation.